 In 1976, Buffett once again became involved with GEICO.
-The company had recently reported amazingly high losses and its stock was pummeled down to $2 per share.
-Warren wisely realized that the basic business was still intact; most of the problems were caused by an inept management team.
+The company had recently reported amazingly high losses, and its stock was pummeled down to $2 per share.
+He wisely realized that the basic business was still intact; most of the problems were caused by an inept management team.

 Changes in Warren Buffett's Personal Life

 It was shortly thereafter one of the most profound and upsetting events in Buffett's life took place.
-At forty-five, Susan Buffett left her husband - in form.
-Although she remained married to Warren, the humanitarian/singer secured an apartment in San Francisco and, insisting she wanted to live on her own, moved there.
+At forty-five, Susan Buffett left her husband.
+Although she remained married to Warren, the humanitarian and singer secured an apartment in San Francisco and, insisting she wanted to live on her own, moved there.

 The transition was hard for the businessman, but he eventually grew somewhat accustomed to the new arrangement.
 Susie called several women in the Omaha area and insisted they go to dinner and a movie with her husband; eventually, she set Warren up with Astrid Menks, a waitress.
 Within the year, she moved in with Buffett, all with Susie's blessing.